-- R950.3 Before a firm accepts an engagement to provide a non-assurance service to an assurance client, the firm shall determine whether providing such a service might create a threat to independence. - 950.3 A1 The requirements and application material in this section assist firms in analyzing certain types of non-assurance services and the related threats that might be created when a firm accepts or provides non-assurance services to an assurance client - 950.3 A2 New business practices, the evolution of financial markets and changes in information technology are among the developments that make it impossible to draw up an all-inclusive list of non-assurance services that might be provided to an assurance client.
+- R950.3 Before a firm accepts an engagement to provide a non-assurance service to an assurance client, the firm shall determine whether providing such a service might create a threat to independence. - 950.3 A1 The requirements and application material in this section assist firms in analyzing certain types of non-assurance services and the related threats that might be created when a firm accepts or provides non-assurance services to an assurance client. - 950.3 A2 New business practices, the evolution of financial markets and changes in information technology are among the developments that make it impossible to draw up an all-inclusive list of non-assurance services that might be provided to an assurance client.
 As a result, the Code does not include an exhaustive listing of all non-assurance services that might be provided to an assurance client.

-- 950.4 A1 Factors that are relevant in evaluating the level of threats created by providing a non-assurance service to an assurance client include: - The nature, scope and purpose of the service. - The degree of reliance that will be placed on the outcome of the service as part of the assurance engagement. - The legal and regulatory environment in which the service is provided. - Whether the outcome of the service will affect the underlying subject matter and, in an attestation engagement, matters reflected in the subject matter information of the assurance engagement, and, if so: - The extent to which the outcome of the service will have a material or significant effect on the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement. - o The extent of the assurance client's involvement in determining significant matters of judgment.
+- 950.4 A1 Factors that are relevant in evaluating the level of threats created by providing a non-assurance service to an assurance client include: - The nature, scope and purpose of the service. - The degree of reliance that will be placed on the outcome of the service as part of the assurance engagement. - The legal and regulatory environment in which the service is provided. - Whether the outcome of the service will affect matters reflected in the subject matter or subject matter information of the assurance engagement, and, if so: - The extent to which the outcome of the service will have a material or significant effect on the subject matter of the assurance engagement. - The extent of the assurance client's involvement in determining significant matters of judgment.

-• The level of expertise of the client's management and employees with respect to the type of service provided.
+The level of expertise of the client's management and employees with respect to the type of service provided.